 Revenue: When the advertisers are using algorithms for SPO, then they bid only for the most relevant inventory.
 It improves fill rates.
 The win-rate comes up as well.
 Eventually, the cost comes down for the advertiser.
 In the long term, when an advertising entity saves money, it reinvests the amount to get more returns.
 Ultimately, the advertising budget reaches publishers like you.
 An optimized path will make sure that you receive larger chunks of the investment and the reinvestment.
 Hence, SPO means better revenue for you.

 Ad Frauds: Shorter supply paths with limited and trusted players reduce the likelihood of ad frauds.
 It is easier for fraudsters to dupe the system when the supply path is long, and the number of involved parties is high.
-It won’t be surprising if a large portion of the unattributed ad spends in the ISBA study falls prey to ad frauds.
+It won’t be surprising if a large portion of the unattributed ad spends in the ISBA study falls prey to ad fraud.

 How is Supply Path Optimization Taking Place?